Range Checker

 A better construction

-The purpose of these columns is as follows:
+The transition constraint for is now as follows:

-This 3-column table addresses the limitations we had as follows:
+This addresses the limitations we had as follows:

-- We no longer need to pad the column we want to range-check with extra values because we can skip the values we don't care about.
+- We no longer need to pad the column we want to range-check with extra values because we can skip the values we don't care about by setting the multiplicity to .

 16-bit range checks